taosdata/taos-connector-python/README.md

 [TDengine](https://github.com/taosdata/TDengine) connector for Python enables python programs to access TDengine, using an API which is compliant with the Python DB API 2.0 (PEP-249).
 It contains two modules:
 1. The `taos` module.
 It uses TDengine C client library for client server communications.
-2. The `taosres` module.
+2. The `taosrest` module.
 It wraps TDengine RESTful API to Python DB API 2.0 (PEP-249).
 With this module, you are free to install TDengine C client library.

 ## Install